The Houston Roundball Review is an online basketball publication

 by: Kris Gardner, United States Basketball Writers Association member.
 Credentialed media member since 1997.
 USBWA approved online journalist.
 Voter of Lowe's Senior CLASS, Naismith, USBWA, and Wooden awards.

-1999 Basketballs for Thought -- God Bless You, KimThe "Basketball for Thought" is a commentary by Kris Gardner.
+God Bless You, KimThe "Basketball for Thought" is a commentary by Kris Gardner.

 As a man, I'm proud to say I'm a Comets fan regardless of the chauvinistic and snide remarks tossed about by other men toward the women who play in the WNBA.
 As a Comets' fan, I watched Kim Perrot become a huge fan favorite in the city of Houston over the last two years as she touched the hearts of Comets' fans everywhere and helped guide the team to two WNBA Championships.
 On August 19th, Kim died as she lost her battle to cancer.
 People who were touched by Kim's spirit and heart will miss her tremendously.